Frequently Asked Questions

 Each dental insurance plan provides different benefits.
 Contact your SedationCare team to help you understand and maximize these benefits.

 Does your stomach drop when you think of a dental office?
 The smell, the sound of a drill, lying back powerless in that chair.
 Well, you’re not alone!
 Research suggests that nearly half the population experiences some kind of dental fear, and for around a third of those, this fear can be crippling.
-Dental anxiety keeps many people from getting the care they need, but who would willingly put themselves in that position, knowing their dental needs are significant?

 Have you ever assumed that in order to regain your health, you’ll need to face these fears head-on and that it will take many uncomfortable visits to put things right?
 If so, there’s good news: